 Using real life case studies, the participants will experience potential roadblocks researchers need to tackle together with the various development phases to launch successfully an IVD on the market.

-Speakers: Alain van Gool (Radboudumc, NL), Paul Docherty (Hologic, UK), Kim Petterson (Turku University), Leticia Lopez (Igenbiotech), Monica Marchese (IBBL, LU) and Jiri Drabek (IMTM, CZ)
+Speakers: Alain van Gool (Radboudumc, NL), Paul Docherty (Hologic, UK), Kim Pettersson (Turku University), Leticia Lopez (Igenbiotech), Tim Moser (EATRIS, NL), Monica Marchese (IBBL, LU) and Jiri Drabek (IMTM, CZ)

 Workshop B: Challenges and best practices in academic drug development